 FFS Whether the whitelisted cells should be moved to some other part of the measurement configuration.

+FFS Whether for inter RAT E-UTRA measurements a measurement object is a set of cells on a single E-UTRA carrier.

 2. Reporting configurations: A list of reporting configurations where there can be one or multiple reporting configurations per measurement object.
 Each reporting configuration consists of the following:

-- Reporting criterion: The criterion that triggers the UE to send a measurement report which can either be event triggered or periodical.
-The criterion also includes a trigger quantity (e.g. RSRP).
+- Reporting criterion: The criterion that triggers the UE to send a measurement report.
+This can either be periodical or a single event description.

-- RS type: The RS that the UE uses for cell quality derivation and beam measurements (NR-SS or CSI-RS).
+- RS type: The RS that the UE uses for cell measurement results (NR-SS or CSI-RS).

+FFS Whether the cell and beam measurement quantities to be reported need to be consistent.

 - Reporting format: The cell level and beam level quantities that the UE includes in the measurement report (e.g. RSRP) and associated information (e.g. number of cells and/or beams to report).